MicrosoftDocs/Hololens/hololens/hololens-insider.md

 IF you are currently using [Page Settings Visibility](settings-uri-list.md) then you may wish to make adjustments to your existing URIs you have either allowed or blocked.

+#### Updates for your WDAC policy

+If you were previously blocking Microsoft Edge via WDAC, you'll want to update your WDAC policy.
+Please [review the following](#using-wdac-to-block-new-microsoft-edge) and use the sample code provided.

 #### Newly configurable items

 - [Configure Fallback Diagnostics](#configuring-fallback-diagnostics-via-settings-app)